gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 that name, hereby declares that today is the first annual festival of kicking Vurt when he's down.'
 I think I'd remember hearing that."

-"Keep...  your...  voice...  down!
+"Keep…  your…  voice…  down!
 And give me back that damned bottle.
 I thought you said you didn't want to show up at Ishad's all stinky-breath tomorrow."